 - Easton, MD: Join us on International Coastal Cleanup Day to clean ponds and streams that lead to the Tred Avon River.
 All participants will receive a free, reusable CBF tote.
 This event is free and open to the public, but registration is required.
 Click here to register!

 - Upper Marlboro, MD: Join us at Burgers and Brews for the Bay!
 A fun-filled afternoon on our Clagget farm, enjoy live music, craft-brewed beers, and mouth-watering food created by area chefs using local ingredients.
 A family friendly event, it features live bluegrass music, hay rides, fish printing, and educational stations.
 Learn more and buy your tickets here!

 Issues in this Post

-Chesapeake Clean Water Blueprint Advocate Agriculture Best Management Practices Conowingo Dam and Chesapeake Bay Events Polluted Runoff Water Quality CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond
+Chesapeake Clean Water Blueprint Advocate Agriculture Best Management Practices Conowingo Dam and Chesapeake Bay Events Runoff Pollution Water Quality CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond